 Jack Chevigny, former coach of the Cardinals, and John O’Keefe, an executive with the Eagles, were also World War II casualties.
 The Pro Football Hall of Fame has chronicled the stories of these men, too.
 Lummus received the Medal of Honor for his bravery at Iwo Jima, and you can read more about his sacrifice here.

-While today isn’t Veterans Day, I’d still like to close with some more words from Father Dennis Edward O’Brien.
+And while today isn’t Veterans Day, I’ll still choose to close with some more words from Father Dennis Edward O’Brien.

 What is a Veteran?